- 1What Are the Types of Adjustment Disorders?

 Overthinking.

-Racing heartbeat when they repeatedly play over the happening in mind or when prone to a relatable situation.
+Racing heartbeat when they repeatedly play over the happening in their mind or when prone to a relatable situation.

 In teens and children with adjustment disorder, the common symptoms are bunking school, adamant behavior, and acting out.

-Few risk factors for this disorder are listed below;
+A few risk factors for this disorder are listed below;

 Losing someone close to death (a family member or a friend).